 - Build it like a project, maintain it like a product

-An organizational needs assessment can help determine if DAP can solve your organization’s problem before you jump into a DAP project as part of your digital adoption endeavors.
+An organizational needs assessment can help determine if DAP can solve your organization’s problem before you jump into a DAP project as part of your digital transformation initiatives.